Water Quality Permit Program

 Pesticide Applications into Surface Waters

-The pesticide general permit, issued in October 2011, is a NPDES general water quality permit for certain pesticide applications that result in a discharge in, over or near surface water.
+The pesticide general permit is a NPDES general water quality permit for certain pesticide applications that result in a discharge in, over or near surface water.
 DEQ believes the permits should result in long-range, beneficial impact on water quality in Oregon.

 This permit affects operators who decide to apply pesticides or have day-to-day control over pesticide application.
 These operators include weed control districts, vector control districts, golf courses, lake and marina managers, large landholdings, public utilities, and federal, state and municipal agencies whose pesticides applications reach water.